Air pollutants of most concern

 There are five air pollutants most-commonly found in the ambient (outdoor) air across our nation.
 Health-based standards for these pollutants, known as criteria air pollutants, are established by the U.S. Environmental Protection Agency (EPA).
 The standards are reviewed by EPA every five years and updated as necessary to ensure protection of public health and the environment.

-Locally, there are two ambient air pollutants of primary concern: Particulate Matter (PM) and Ground-level Ozone (Ozone).
+Locally, there are three ambient air pollutants of primary concern: Fine and Coarse Particulate Matter (PM2.5 and PM10) and Ground-level Ozone (O3).

 Particulate Matter (PM) is mostly comprised of smoke and dust, depending on the size.